sjnims/supercopilot/.github/instructions/ENVIRONMENT.instructions.md

 ---
-description: 'Environment instructions for AI assistants'
+description: 'Detailed documentation of the development environment for VSCode Copilot to reference when assisting with code generation, debugging, and other tasks.'
 ---

 # Machine Environment: M2 Max MacBook Pro (2023)

 **Generated**: 2025-11-04
-**Purpose**: Provide AI assistants with comprehensive understanding of this development environment
+**Purpose**: Provide VSCode Copilot with comprehensive understanding of this development environment

 ---